oracle/visualvm/README.md

 ## Build and run VisualVM plugins

 To build or run the plugins suite, use `ant build` or `ant run` in the `visualvm/plugins` directory.
 This will automatically build the zip distribution of the core VisualVM tool into `visualvm/visualvm/dist/visualvm.zip` and extract it into the `visualvm/plugins/visualvm` directory.
 After that the build of the plugins suite continues to build each of the individual plugins.
 Running the plugins suite means starting VisualVM with all the plugins installed.

+## Contribute

+We highly appreciate any feedback!
+Please let us know your ideas, missing features, or bugs found.
+Either [file a RFE/bug](https://github.com/oracle/visualvm/issues/new/choose) or [leave us a message](https://visualvm.github.io/feedback.html).
+For legal reasons, we cannot accept external pull requests.